Yassmin-gamal/selenium.test/README.md

 # E-commerce Website Testing with Selenium Automation

--In this project, working with Selenium Java version 4.18.1, Maven version 3.0.0-M5, TestNG version 7.8.0, all in the Eclipse IDE
+- In this project, working with Selenium Java version 4.18.1, Maven version 3.0.0-M5, TestNG version 7.8.0, all in the Eclipse IDE in pom.xml file

 #  Objective